 Replacing Your Library Card

 If your Johnson County Public Library card has been lost or stolen, please contact your branch immediately to prevent unauthorized borrowing or access to your account.
-A replacement card may be obtained for a small charge.

 Renewing Your Library Card